NJ Residents Eager To Catch Another Glimpse Of Wandering Peacock

 LACEY TOWNSHIP, N.J.
 (CBSNewYork) — A wandering peacock is the talk of the town in Lacey Township, New Jersey.

-As CBS2’s Meg Baker reported Friday, residents want to know where the exotic bird came from.READ MORE: 2 Critically Hurt In Moped Crash In Brooklyn
+As CBS2’s Meg Baker reported Friday, residents want to know where the exotic bird came from.READ MORE: Amazon's 'Prime Day' Underway; De Blasio Tell New Yorkers It's A 'Perfect Day To Keep It Local, To Buy From Your Neighborhood Stores'

-Peaty the Peacock, or Mr. Peabody as come call him, is bright blue and green with massive trailing feathers.
+Peaty the Peacock, or Mr. Peabody as some call him, is bright blue and green with massive trailing feathers.

 He even has his very own Facebook page called “Where is the Lacey Peacock?”
 Locals have been using the page to track his whereabouts for the past month, posting pictures of his visits.